-The Administration released a document that describes how they want to stop giving money to University Centers for Excellence in Developmental Disabilities (UCEDDs).
-The Administration wants to get rid of UCEDDs.
-They want to combine the work that UCEDDs do with the work of a few other disability programs and make the Independent Living Program do all of it.
+The Administration released a document that describes how they want to get rid of the University Centers for Excellence in Developmental Disabilities (UCEDDs).
+They want to give the money that normally goes to UCEDDs and instead combine the work that UCEDDs do with the work of a few other disability programs and make the Independent Living Program do all of it.
 This would go against the law and would do a lot of damage to disability research, supports and services, and other programs that support people with disabilities.